What to pack and where to go

 Hopefully this guide helps you plan and prepare for the ultimate road trip: one that's heavy on fun and adventure, and light on hazards and annoyances.
 Just keep in mind that a little more planning and tailoring might be required depending on the type of trip you take and the locations you visit.

 Luckily, there is no shortage of outstanding journeys and amazing attractions all over Australia.
-Whether it's the beautiful beaches of New South Wales, the wine country of Victoria or the desert sands of Western Australia, you're sure to find a trip you'll love in our state-by-state road trip guides coming soon!
+Whether it's the beautiful beaches of New South Wales, the wine country of Victoria or the desert sands of Western Australia, you're sure to find a trip you'll love in our state-by-state road trip guides below.

 Australia's oldest state has something for everyone, whether you’re into history, zoos or great Aussie rock music.